mrkalePhotonApp/thermometer/README.md

 # thermometer
-Application for observing ambient temperature as well as boot count and RSSI.
+The application utilizes several technologies for publishing measured values.
+It serves for getting acquainted with those ones and to use all of them concurrently.
+As a measured physical value the application utilizes ambient temperature along side with some system measures like boot and reconnect count, RSSI, etc.

 - *Physical observation*:
   - The ambient temperature in centigrades with analog temperature sensor LM35DZ.
-  - The trend is calculated in centigrades change per minute.
+  - The temperature trend calculated as a centigrade change over a minute.
-  - The status is determined based on value buckets.
+  - The temperature status determined based on temperature value buckets.
-  - The long term minimal and maximal temperature is calculated.
+  - The long term minimal and maximal temperature as temperature statistics.

 - *System observation*:
   - Number of boots since recent power-up.
   - Number of seconds since recent boot.
   - Firmware version at recent boot.
-  - Number of reconnections to the Particle cloud since recent boot.
+  - Number of reconnections to the Particle cloud since recent power-up.
   - RSSI wifi signal intensity.